 While no one knows exactly who created the s’more, it’s credited to Loretta Scott Crew, who made them for Girl Scouts by the campfire and published the recipe in 1927 in “Tramping and Trailing with the Girl Scouts.”
 The recipe was the first called “Some Mores” and somewhere along the way it was shortened to “s’mores,” a much catchier name, and campers around the country have been enjoying them around campfires ever since.
 The original recipe read: “Toast two marshmallows over the coals to a crisp gooey state and then put them inside a graham cracker and chocolate bar sandwich.
 The heat of the marshmallow between the halves of chocolate bar will melt the chocolate a bit.
 Though it tastes like ‘some more’ one is really enough.”

 I stumbled upon this “remix” version several years ago and make it often for summer camp outs, parties, or when I need a reminder of summer in the cold winter months.
-It’s an all-American dessert that will instantly take you back to the summer campfires of your youth.
+This toasted s’mores bar recipe are an all-American dessert that will instantly take you back to the summer campfires of your youth.

 Toasted S’mores Bars

 - Prep Time: 20 minutes